nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
-* If the user choses to delete a pet, `undo` will revert the address book to the state where the pet is not deleted.
+* If the user chooses to delete a pet, `undo` will revert the address book to the state where the pet is not deleted.

 ### Deleting a pet: `delete`